-The Hertie School of Governance today published a study by Prof. Dr. Henrik Enderlein examining the impact of the merger between Deutsche Börse AG and NYSE Euronext on European markets.
+The Hertie School today published a study by Prof. Dr. Henrik Enderlein examining the impact of the merger between Deutsche Börse AG and NYSE Euronext on European markets.

 1. Boost to European financial centre competitiveness